 Here is a poem I recently wrote in January.
 I hope you will enjoy it.
 It’s called “One Snowy Day in South Porcupine, Ontario, 1975”

-I cross country skied most winter days.
+I cross country skied in South Porcupine

 In colorful breathable light layers of clothes

 I skied across the road and field into